avakar/pycson/grammar.md

 In CSON, whitespace may contain spaces and tabs.
 This is more strict than Coffeescript where any `[^\n\S]` will match.
-The symbol `nl` will match any represents one or more newlines that only contain whitespace or comments in between.
+The symbol `nl` will match one or more newlines that only contain whitespace or comments in between.
 A match for `nl` also matches any whitespace preceding the first newline. `ews` is the "extended whitespace", one that incudes newlines.
 Note however that `ews` ending in a comment must be terminated by a newline character.